k4cg/nichtparasoup/python-package/README.md

 * web UI is in image theater/zoom mode
 * boss mode is active in web UI

 In the web UI the images are downloaded from the original source.
-Also the original source is linked and marked by an icon.
-Just hover or click the icon in the bottom right of an image.
+The original source is linked and marked by an icon.
+Just hover over or click the icon in the bottom right of an image to get there.

 Every time _nichtparasoup_ serves an image URL it also removes it from its list.
 This means an image URL is served only once - unless the server was reset.
 (This might change in the future)